 Girl from the North Country is all about Bob Dylan’s music.
 I will never go to a Bob Dylan anything again unless it is fully vetted.
-By that, I mean only if reliable sources tell me it’s a must-see.
+I mean only if reliable sources tell me it’s a must-see.
 One of the longest nights was sitting through a Dylan concert in Halifax a few years back.
-Dylan, a microphone, a guitar, and that’s it.
-For hours.
+Dylan, a microphone, a guitar, and that’s it for hours.
 It started to sound monotonous after the first two songs.

 Ever hopeful as I’m a “cup half full” person, I ventured out again, this time to the Belasco Theatre for a play with vintage music and lyrics by Dylan.
-This production was written and directed by Irish dramatist Conor McPherson and included a coterie of actors and musicians.
+Irish dramatist Conor McPherson wrote and directed this production, including a coterie of actors and musicians.

 The theater was half full – there was that optimism again.